Krassnig/krassnig.dev/blog/you-might-not-need-a-use-effect-async-hook.md

 type Destructor = () => void;
 ```

-Although you could encapsulate the outermost lambda as well,
-eslint would give the following error
+Although the outermost lambda could be encapsulated, ESLint would give the following error
 `React Hook useEffect received a function whose dependencies are unknown.
 Pass an inline function instead react-hooks/exhaustive-deps`.
-Since eslint does not verify this function,
-`Async` has to be implemented in a way that immediately execute the promise.
+Since ESLint does not verify that version of `Async`, it must be implemented in a way that immediately execute the promise.
-Eslint probably enforces this rule because a developer might match the signature of `useEffect`,
+ESLint probably enforces this rule because a developer could match the `useEffect` signature while inadvertently breaking its intended behavior.
-yet break the expected behavior of `useEffect`.

 ```typescript
 // do this